Do you feel excited or intimidated when you think about making New Year’s resolutions?

 After you finish the meal, sit for five to ten minutes before going for a second helping.
 You may find that you feel full and don’t need more food.

-Getting organized at home, at work, and in your car is an excellent habit to develop because it makes you feel more in control of all areas of your life.
+Getting organized at home, at work, and in your car is an excellent new year’s resolution to develop because it makes you feel more in control of all areas of your life.

 If you aren’t naturally organized or you tend to be messy, this can feel like a daunting task.
 But when you break it down into small actions and daily habits, you’ll be surprised at how quickly you can get things in order.